ABOUT DEBBY ANDERSEN

 My yoga journey began in 2005, when I traveled to India.
 As a dancer and former gymnast, I had taken a few yoga (asana) classes in the States, but I didn’t understand how yoga was different from other forms of movement until I decided to live in an ashram and immerse myself in the practice.
 This experience—daily meditation, chanting, asana, pranayama, karma yoga (service), an Ayurvedic diet and lifestyle—began to awaken something in me that I didn’t even know I was searching for.
 I experienced a deep healing.
 I decided then and there that I would devote my life to exploring this system, and share what I learned with others.

 Since then my journey has taken many unexpected twists and turns.
 Healing is, after all, a continuous journey.
 At the time I most needed it, the work of David Elliott found me, helping me heal a lot of old emotional wounds in my relationships, mainly through healing my relationship to myself.
 In 2012 I realized it was time for me to deepen my studies in Ayurveda, and I was accepted into the program at the Ayurvedic Institute.
-I had the honor of studying with Dr. Vasant Lad and his incredible staff for 2 years, becoming an Ayurvedic Practitioner as well as experiencing another deep level of healing through applying the teachings of Ayurveda to my own life.
+I had the honor of studying with Dr. Vasant Lad and his incredible staff for two years, becoming an Ayurvedic Practitioner as well as experiencing another deep level of healing through applying the teachings of Ayurveda to my own life.

 Shortly thereafter, I experienced the earth-shattering loss of my best friend and partner of more than seven years.
 Grieving this loss is a continual journey that is teaching me so much about life, love, suffering, and letting go.
 It has been difficult, and has also revealed how incredibly supported I am.